How does BCM determine campus assignments?

 When and where do I send in my final official transcript(s) from my undergraduate institution(s)?

 Do not send your official transcript(s) to the Office of Admissions.
 If you are offered an acceptance to Baylor College of Medicine, we will provide instructions on when and where to send your final official transcript(s).
+Instructions will also be listed on the acknowledgement form provided at notice of acceptance.

 Does BCM offer education benefits to active duty service members, veterans and their eligible dependents and spouses?